-Long-term assets include warrants for the purchase of 300,000 shares of the Company's common stock at \$0.04 per share.
-These warrants were obtained from the Company in an agreement dated September 17, 1996 related to the use of one of the Company's software products.
+Long-term assets include warrants for the purchase of 300,000 shares of PDF Solutions, Inc. ("PDF") common stock at DM 0.06 per share.
+These warrants were obtained from PDF in an agreement dated September 17, 1996 related to the use of one of the Company's software products.
 The warrants vested 25% after one year and at a rate of one forty-eighth per month thereafter.
-The warrants are recorded at their estimated fair value at the date of issuance, which was determined using the Black-Scholes pricing model with the following assumptions: contractual life of 10 years; risk-free interest rate of 6.0%; volatility of 50% and no dividends during the expected term.
+The value of the warrants was recorded as license revenue of DM 18,144 which approximated the estimated fair value of the warrants at the date of issuance under the Black-Scholes pricing model with the following assumptions: contractual life of 10 years; risk-free interest rate of 6.0%; volatility of 50% and no dividends during the expected term.
+The vested warrants at December 31, 1999 totaled 243,750 shares which increased to 249,999 in January 2000.
+In January 2000, the Company exercised the vested warrants (see Note 5).
+In connection with the acquisition of the Company by PDF on April 27, 2000 (see Note 9), the Company agreed to the cancellation of the remaining 50,001 warrants, of which 18,750 had vested through the date of acquisition.